Winston Churchill was always highly conscious and urgent about time. Britain could not afford to waste any time.

-They have already caused two world wars.
-And according to Bible prophecy, they are destined to start a third!
-(Write for our booklet, Germany and the Holy Roman Empire.)
+It has already caused two world wars.
+And according to Bible prophecy, it is destined to start a third!
+(Request our free booklet Germany and the Holy Roman Empire.)
 As Churchill said, it is “the endless repetition of history.”

 Can America and Britain face facts today and draw true conclusions from them?
 The very survival of our nations depends on it.
 And time is once again a very urgent factor.

 It’s as if our press and politicians today have no memory.
-In 1979, they virtually forced an ally, the Shah of Iran, out of office.
-Then Iran became the number-one terrorist nation in the world.
-Our political elite forced a white government and strong ally from South Africa rule and helped usher in Nelson Mandela.
+In 1979, they virtually forced an ally, the shah of Iran, out of office.
+Then Iran became the number one terrorist nation in the world.
+Our political elite forced a white government and strong ally from South Africa rule and helped usher in the Communist-affiliated African National Congress.
 South Africa is now a close friend of Iran and Syria, the greatest terrorist nations in the world.
-The same story is being played out in Israel.

 The “endless repetition” of our foreign-policy weakness plagues us.
 We fail to remember history, and we get lost in the present.

 As we make nation-destroying mistakes, the press and people remain indifferent—just as we did in the past.